UNIVERSE-HPC/course-material/technology_and_tooling/version_control/05-history.md

 You can't just roll back to fix one bug without un-fixing the other.
 However, if each section is in its own file, you can just roll back the section you broke!

+## Resetting files

+A command that you may encounter in future is `git reset` which, unlike `git checkout` can move what `HEAD` is pointing to whilst not affecting the local files.
+This is not covered in detail in this course because misuse of `git reset` can get your local repo in a confusing state, and in particular that `git reset --hard` must be treated with caution because it's possible to lose your local work.